040code/040code/_posts/2018-03-04-verlet-integration.md

 Because I configured Quil to run in functional mode `(quil-mw/fun-mode)`, Quil:

-- Uses the return value from the `:setup` function as the initial state
+- Uses the return value from the `:setup` function as the initial `state`
-- Passes the state to each handler function to update the state
+- Passes the `state` to each handler function to update it
-- Additionally passes a keyboard- and mouse event argument to keyboard - and mouse handler functions.
+- Additionally passes a keyboard- and mouse `event` argument to keyboard - and mouse handler functions.

 The handler function signatures therefore look like this: